promet99/bus-clock-esp-32s/README.md

 Blynk and LiquidCrystal libs can be modified or deleted, as they are only related to output part.
 Also, Blynk main function should be executed very often.
 IE) called from loop(), without delay functions.
 But delay function was crucial, so a new function was made.
 The new delay function calls Blynk function every millisecond.
-This solved most problem.
+This solved the problem.